 Kempton Steam Museum

-Discover early British 20th century engineering at its best at our other attraction, Kempton Steam Museum right next door to the railway, housing two of the largest triple expansion steam engines in the world.
+Discover early British 20th century engineering at its best in Kempton Steam Museum right next door to the railway, housing two of the largest triple expansion steam engines in the world.
 Standing 62 ft high and weighing 1000 tons each, the museum has a rich industrial heritage story to tell about the supply of clean drinking water to London in the early 20th century.